gucio321/giu-animations/README.md

 ### Key Frame

 Key frames are states of animation with a specified animation states.
-All other states between them are calculated on-go.
+All other states between them are calculated on the go.
 Key frames system in this module is not much experienced, but it should suit needs of most users.
 For more information about implementation of this system in particular animation types, see above.